confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 );
 ```

 The `version_key` column has the version of the migration applied or undone.
-Other keys `CURRENT` and `LATEST` will be reserved for internal purposes.
+Special values of the `version_key`, `CURRENT` and `LATEST` will be reserved for internal purposes.
 The `version` column has the version of the migration applied or undone.
 The `name` column has the name of the migration.
 The `state` column has the state of the migration process.
 It can be any of `Pending`, `Running`, `Migrated`, `Error`, `Undone`.